Focal point of all Delhi govt policies has been to benefit women: CM Kejriwal | Education

 The focal point of all the schemes and policies of the Delhi government has been to benefit ordinary women, Chief Minister Arvind Kejriwal said on Monday.

-He was speaking at an awards program organized by the Delhi Commission for Women (DCW) on the occasion of International Women's Day.
+He was speaking at an award programme organised by the Delhi Commission for Women (DCW) on the occasion of the International Women's Day.

 ''In the last five years, all the policies that the Delhi government has made, we have tried to ensure that it benefits the ordinary women,'' he said.